Being fit on the road is essential, and these travel fitness tips can help you do so - even if your inclination doesn't!

 If you're lugging something along - a backpack or a heavy-ish suitcase - you'll need strength, a good back, and some measure of hardiness.

-So before you leave, concentrate on training both for strength and cardiovascular health.
+So before you leave, concentrate on training both for strength and cardiovascular health - just a little bit.
+Not much is needed.

 1. Research your destination